ChenotConsulting/marketing-automation/README.md

 #AUTHORIZATION \
 AUTH_API_KEY=[YOUR APPLICATION API KEY.
 MUST BE GENERATED] # This is used to secure access to the API \

+# Local application
+To run this application locally, you need to add a .env file with the key/value pairs above.
+You then run the command `python3 main.py`

+# API
+To run it as an API in a Cloud-based platform, you will need to add the environment variables where relevant.
+You will also need a MongoDB Atlas database, which you can create for free: [Getting Started with MongoDB Atlas](https://www.mongodb.com/docs/atlas/getting-started/).
+You then need to run the command `python3 app.py`.
+This will start a `Uvicorn server` running on port 8080. \